0xInfection/XSRFProbe/.github/ISSUE_TEMPLATE/bug_report.md

 - Python version: [e.g. v3.7]

 ##### Some Questions
-Please check the boxes with "x" like [x]
+Please check the boxes with "x" like `[x]`.
-- [ ] I am using the latest version of XSStrike.
+- [ ] I am using the latest version of XSFRProbe.
 - [ ] I installed the dependecies using `pip3` instead of `pip`
 - [ ] I have read the documentation before submitting this issue.
 - [ ] I have checked the other issues to see if someone reported this before.

 ##### Other stuff
-[Something else you want me to know?]
+[Something else you want the author to know?]